Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/200-maven-builds.md

 ### Copying Maven Dependencies

-If your test suite is using external dependencies/libs, it is required that these are copied into the suite when the project is compiled, because XLT uploads everything to the agent machine but does not compile and resolve there anymore.
-To automatically copy all non-provided dependencies to `target/dependency` when compiling, add the following snippet to your `pom.xml`:
+If your test suite is uses external dependencies or libraries, they must be copied into the test suite as part of the compile or package step.
+XLT does not build the project on the agent machines and therefore does not resolve dependencies there.
+It simply uploads the test suite to the agent, including the contents of the `target` directory.

+To automatically copy all non-provided dependencies to `target/dependency` at compile time, add the following snippet to your `pom.xml`:

 ```xml
 <build>